CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/ACL-Set-and-Unset-Commands.md

 ## nv unset acl \<acl-id\> rule \<rule-id\> match ip icmpv6-type

 Configures the IP ICMPv6 type you want to match.
+You can specify: `router-solicitation`, `router-advertisement`, `neighbor-solicitation`, or `neighbor-advertisement`.
+Alternatively, you can specify an integer between 0 and 255.

 ### Identifiers